Chi-EEE/twitch-chat-logger/README.md

 }
 ```
 >The values in the listed files need to be changed in order for this program to run
+>You may have to install the node modules if you're running this program locally

 *This program was made using [Discord.js](https://discord.js.org/#/) and [Twurple.js](https://twurple.js.org/).*